fbartolic/thesis/README.md

 See Chapter 8 of the thesis for a bullet point summary of the key findings and contributions of this thesis.

 # Reproducibility
 There is a link to the left of each figure that points to the script (located in `src/scripts/`) that generated the figure.
 Unfortunately much of the data I used in the thesis is not public so I could not share it.
+The data I could share is available for download here: https://research-repository.st-andrews.ac.uk/handle/10023/27130

-If you are interested in reproducing the results of the thesis, please contact me.
+If you are interested in reproducing any of the results of the thesis, please contact me.
+I will be happy to help.